brytonh/brytonh.github.io/_posts/2021-02-13-Poor-Mans-BFD.md

 Feb 12 17:30:30  R1 rpd[7597]: bgp_peer_mgmt_clear:8430: NOTIFICATION sent to 192.168.0.0 (External AS 64511): code 6 (Cease) subcode 4 (Administratively Reset), Reason: Management session cleared BGP neighbor
 Feb 12 17:30:40  R1 rmopd[9650]: PING_TEST_COMPLETED: pingCtlOwnerIndex = bgp-mon, pingCtlTestName = icmp-test
 ```
 We see above the ping test fails, and the event policy triggers the event action, bgp session to neighbor 192.168.0.0 is torn down successfully.
+In my test, ping probes keep failing until the end-target comes back online again, but the bgp session isn't torn down repeatedly after the first time.

 If you want to watch it in real-time, use "monitor start daemon-info.log"